emilim/emilim/README.md

 - 👋 Hi, I’m Emilio manzotti and I'm in my last year of high school in Italy.
-- 👀 I’m interested in Artificial Intelligence, unsupervised ML, and AGI.
-I have knowledge in quantum computing, blockhain, and web development.
+- 👀 I’m interested in Artificial Intelligence, unsupervised ML, AGI, quantum computing, blockhain, and web development.
 - My favorite programming languages are Python, C++, and Javascript.
 - 📫 How to reach me: emilio.manzotti0006@gmail.com.